-On Sunday night, Eddie Murphy became the latest recipient of the Mark Twain Prize for American Humor, an award given by The Kennedy Center to Americans whose impact on society is reminiscent of essayist and satirist Mark Twain.
+On Sunday night, Bill Murray became the latest recipient of the Mark Twain Prize for American Humor, an award given by The Kennedy Center to Americans whose impact on society is reminiscent of essayist and satirist Mark Twain.
 Take a look at all the previous winners.

 2014: Jay Leno, comedian and talk show host best known for hosting "The Tonight Show" for more than 20 years

 2013: Carol Burnett, actress best known for "The Carol Burnett Show" and best-selling author